 At this stage we do not feel that it is safe to book speakers for our usual winter programme of talks, but plan to provisionally book some from January 2021 in the hope that it may be possible then.
 We also intend to rebook the coach trips that we had planned in the hope that these can run in 2021.
 Our Autumn Festival will not be able to go ahead, like the Summer Show, but we do plan to hold some virtual events and will keep you posted.
 The AGM will be deferred but we will still run the discounted seed order scheme and will circulate the catalogues in the autumn.

 We would like to thank everyone who supported our annual plant sale and those who grew sunflowers and planted them out in front gardens and pots.
 Our gardens have brought us all great pleasure over the last few difficult months and I am confident, will continue to in our new horticultural year.

-If you would like more details or to join us, don’t hesitate to contact me.
+If you would like more details or to join us as new member, don’t hesitate to contact us.

 One of our members, Pat Walker is having a Plant Sale from 9am to 4pm this Saturday 25th and Sunday 26th July at Lowdham Village Hall Car Park.
 She will be selling a wide range of good quality plants.
 All proceeds will go to Bloodwise (was Leukaemia Research Fund).

 To complement this, LHS will have a stall selling a range of homemade jams and chutneys.

 Please pop in and see us at some point over the weekend.